Skip to main content

 Kitchen Caddies

-To help residents collect household food and organics items, a kitchen caddy can be used in conjunction with the kerbside FOGO bin.
+To help residents collect household food and organics (FOGO), a kitchen caddy can be used and emptied into your kerbside FOGO bin.

 For more information on kitchen caddies, please visit the food waste page.